 The email will allow them to either open the channel directly in a new browser tab, or to copy the code in the email into the browser tab that is already open.
 Note that the code sent to the viewer does not expire.
 The same code will be resent if the viewer does not use this code and requests a new one.

-After an email has been verified the user will have access for 12 hours before the login time expires, however if one checkmarks the "Remember me" function the user will be granted access up to 7 days before the login expiration.
+After an email has been verified the user will have access for 12 hours before the login time expires, however if the web browser is closed before the 12 hrs, the token will be deleted and a new request for a code will be needed.

 SSO (Single Sign On) authentication allows you to use a 3rd party identity provider to control access to your Enterprise Video Streaming content.
 Information on how to set up SSO for your Enterprise Video Streaming account can be found here.